 Arch.
 Pablo Sebero Antonio, Sr. (1901-1975) was a pioneer of modern Philippine architecture, moving from the Neoclassical aesthetics of the American Occupation (1898-1945) to the modernist Art Deco and International styles.
 Antonio first took a correspondence course in architecture and structural engineering, before enrolling at the Mapua Institute of Technology, but had to drop out due to the lack of funds.
 Fortunately, Antonio was sponsored by Eng.
 Ramon Arevalo, and he was able to complete his studies at the University of London.
 Upon returning to the Philippines and obtaining his license, Antonio’s talent was easily recognized and he was getting projects for institutions such as the Far Eastern University (FEU), Philippine National Bank, and Manila Railroad Company.
 Some of Antonio’s most noted works are the Nicanor Reyes Hall and Administration Building of the FEU, Manila Polo Club, the Galaxy Theater in Manila, and Ramon Roces Publications Building.
 At a latter point of his career, Antonio became president of the Philippine Institute of Architects (PIA).
 Antonio’s continuing thrust for a modern Philippine architectural landscape led to many awards and honors such as the Architect of the Year by PIA in 1952, the National Award of Merit for Architecture by the government, the Patnubay ng Sining at Kalinangan Award from the City of Manila in 1971, the Republic Cultural Heritage Award in 1972, and the National Artist in Architecture in 1976.

-A mansion on Broadway Avenue that is going through renovations is home of Dr. Félix Ochoa Cortés (1905-1968) and Doña Amparo Joven y de Keyser de Cortés (1911-2010), where Dr. Felix hailed from Manila, and Doña Amparo came from the town of Bacolor, Pampanga.
+Another mansion on Broadway Avenue that is going through renovations is home of Dr. Félix Ochoa Cortés (1905-1968) and Doña Amparo Joven y de Keyser de Cortés (1911-2010), where Dr. Felix hailed from Manila, and Doña Amparo came from the town of Bacolor, Pampanga.
 Built in 1932, the house was a wedding gift of Dr. Felix to Doña Amparo, and was designed by a certain Arch.
 Enrique Santo Tomas.
-The house was taken over by Japanese forces during the war, with one of the officers was a Kempetai intelligence officer, who had worked for the Cortés’ undercover as the family gardener.
-And after the Battle of Manila (1945), the fleeing Japanese soldiers tried to destroy the house by leaving booby-trapped explosives in one of the cabinets, hoping to kill the American soldiers who were going house-to-house.
+The house was taken over by Japanese forces during World War II, with one of the officers was a Kempetai intelligence officer, who had worked for the Cortés’ undercover as the family gardener.
+And during the Battle of Manila of 1945, the fleeing Japanese soldiers tried to destroy the house by leaving booby-trapped explosives in one of the cabinets, hoping to kill the American soldiers who were going house-to-house.
 Fortunately the nitroglycerin based bomb was neutralized, and the house was saved.

-A few houses down of the Joven-Cortes home is the mansion of Senator and Speaker of the Philippine National Assembly of the Japanese Occupation, Benigno Simeon “Igno” Quiambao Aquino Sr. (1894-1947).
+On Broadway Avenue is the home of Senator and Speaker of the Philippine National Assembly of the Japanese Occupation, Benigno Simeon “Igno” Quiambao Aquino Sr. (1894-1947).
 This was his home with his second wife, Doña Aurora Lampa Aquino (1910-1998), and one of their sons, the future senator, Benigno Simeon “Ninoy” Aquino Jr. (1932-1983), was the playmate of the eldest son of Dr. Jose and Doña Amparo Cortés.
 The most other children of Senator Igno & Maria Aurora “Maur” Aquino-Lichauco (born 1931), Senator Agapito “Butz” Aquino (1939-2015), Maria Gerarda “Ditas” Aquino (born 1935), and television and film director Maria Guadalupe “Lupita” Aquino- Kashiwahara (formerly Concio, born 1937), Senator Maria Teresa Aquino-Oreta (born 1944), and businessman Paul Aquino, until their selling the home years after the war.
 Senator Ingo’s political roots started with his father, Servillano Aquino y Aguilar (1874-1959), who was the mayor of Murcia, Tarlac, and served as a general during the Katipunan revelation against Spain (1896-1898) and Philippine-American War (1899-1902).
 Senator Ingo’s political aspirations extended to some of his children, whereas it was his daughter-in-law, Maria Corazon “Cory” Cojuangco Aquino (1933-2009), and grandson, Benigno Simeon “Noynoy” Cojuangco Aquino III (born 1960), who have achieved the highest position of President of the Philippines.

 Another old home on Balete Drive was that of Maria Clara “Nena” Recto and Tomas “Tomasing” Topacio Garchitorena (1907-1966) of Tigaon, Partida, Camarines Sur.
 Nena Recto was the daughter of the first wife of Senator Claro Mayo Recto (1890-1960).
 Nena married Tomasing, and had two daughters: Maria Lourdes and Maria Elena.
 Lourdes died at the age of 2, whereas Elena died in a car accident, in 1949.
 Neighbors began to spread rumors about Elena’s death, and it linked to urban legend of “white lady” ghost who appears inside the rear seats of automobiles passing through Balete Drive.
 Although the stories were just creations of the idles mind, the death of their daughters proved too difficult for the couple and they divorced, and years later, Nena would marry the American WW2 veteran, John Arthur “Jack” Warner (1915-1972), and migrate to Spain.
 Nena and Jack had two children, Penelope Anne “Penny” Recto Warner (married a Count De Salamanca) and John “Jack” Arthur Warner, Jr., who are believed to be still alive as of the writing of this article.